Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “There are tradeoffs companies must consider when designing their distribution networks, where they must balance logistics costs, including facilities and transportation, and customer responsiveness,” Morgan explained.
 “Companies should reevaluate and reshape their distribution networks over time to keep up with changing demand patterns.”

-Manganaro noted that the right distribution channel for your operation may require a combination of channels to provide the most cost-effective and efficient process.
+Manganaro noted that the right approach may involve using a mix of channels to create the most efficient and cost-effective distribution strategy.

 “The key to success is understanding channel segmentation — recognizing that not all products, markets, or customers require the same path to market,” Manganaro said.
 “The most effective strategies often involve hybrid models that optimize reach, speed and cost, while balancing data ownership and operational complexity, depending on product type and customer profile.”